 Silver Cup - Full bittersweet Not many of these left in the country, or the world for that matter.
 Thankfully we have an abundance of them growing in the orchard by our cider house.
 As the name suggests, it has a silvery hue to its pale yellow skin.
 The distinct, sharp flavour is ideal for blending, and has won us many awards, or should we say Silver cups, for our cider.
 The apple was first recorded at the Bath and West Show in 1899.
 It is a mid to late season, full on flavoured bittersweet, which keeps us pressing in the cider house well into late November.
 Very tannic, and a useful apple for giving body and bite to our ciders.

 Tom Putt - Dual purpose apple.
 A local variety from Honiton in Devon.
 This apple variety is very special to our cidermaker Simon as it is the first tree he ever grafted when training at RHS Garden Wisley in the fruit department.
 He has always kept a Tom Putt in a container and has taken it with him wherever he has moved.
 It is a wonderfully versatile apple, that looks beautiful too with its pointy, puckered nose and its red flushing.
 It is both useful as a dessert and culinary apple, and of course makes great cider.
 The Tom Putt apples we use come from Torre Abbey gardens in Torquay, (this is the absolute limit of air miles for us, about 3 miles from our ciderhouse).
 Other Tom Putt apples come from an orchard on the other side of the River Dart to our ciderhouse

-Peter Lock - Cooker and dessert
+Peter Lock - Dual Purpose

 Peter Lock discovered this wild seedling in the early 1800s, while walking in Dean Wood, just outside of Buckfastleigh, which is about 4 miles from our ciderhouse.